 In the weeks leading up to the third annual Women’s March this weekend, I got to speak to twelve of the leading women in the mindfulness movement and find out what’s on their minds.

 This is by no means an exhaustive list of the women leaders in the mindfulness space—there are many more amazing women leaders, and we’ll be profiling as many of them as we can over the next year.
-These ten women were chosen based on recommendations from their peers.
+These twelve women were chosen based on recommendations from their peers.
 They come from across the country and across the movement, they’re engaged in research, teaching, writing, and speaking about mindfulness both at home and around the world.

 These women bring the diversity of their experiences in the world at large and in the mindfulness movement to bear in their work, and in these conversations.
 Despite their differences, many echoed similar themes: kindness is necessary, trust yourself, find your community, meet yourself with warmth.
 It feels like good advice for this weekend—and well beyond.

 Mirabai Bush has watched the mindfulness world change gradually over her almost-fifty years as a leader in the field.
 She’s a long-time activist, co-founder of the Center for Contemplative Mind in Society, a key contributor to Google’s Search Inside Yourself Program, author of many books including Compassion in Action, Working with Mindfulness, and more.

 From her earliest days as a young meditation student in India, encountering monasteries full of men, and all-male meditation teachers, to her experience as a woman in business, asked by men who’d stop by her trade show booth if she could get them a coffee while they talked shop with her male business partner, to her experiences as a young mother, and now as a grandmother.